The Squam Lakes Association’s

 Canoe Classic Rules and Regulations

-Registration: Registration for the Canoe Classic costs $5 per boat and each tournament will be capped at 25 boats.
-A portion of all tournament registration fees will be donated to NH Fish & Game for the continued protection of Squam.
-Click here to visit the NH Fish & Game website.
+Registration: Registration for the Canoe Classic is FREE, but each tournament will be capped at 25 boats.
 If you will have more than one person in your boat please include their registration information on the registration screen as well.
 All registrants must:

 1. Stop by the Squam Lakes Association headquarters any time during normal business hours to pick up your registration rules packet between 9am – 5pm

 2. Arrive at the Squam Lakes Association at 8am on the day of the tournament to pick up your registration packet.

 All rules will be explained, any questions or special needs a participant might have can be addressed at that time.
 Failure to attend a pre-tournament meeting may be grounds for a DQ.
 If you pick up your registration packet during the week you DO NOT have to come to the SLA Headquarters on the day of the tournament at 8am.